appliedolap/essbase-version-helper/Java/Modules/essbase-version-helper/README.md

 Essbase Java API.
 This library requires that you have the Essbase Java API available in your program, as it relies on at least being able to resolve `IEssbase.JAPI_VERSION`.

+>**Note**
+>this module has been removed from the full DSMS build because it is versioned as a release.
+>Bump the version if any changes are made, and make sure all dependency references to the project
+>are bumped as well.

 ## Using the Library

 You can easily perform version checks, for example, to determine if the current Essbase library